QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Muscat

-The capital city of Muscat is often the starting point for travellers.
-Muscat is a blend of old and new, with modern architecture sitting alongside traditional buildings.
-Key highlights include the Sultan Qaboos Grand Mosque, one of the largest mosques in the world, known for its stunning architecture and a massive crystal chandelier.
-The Royal Opera House, another architectural marvel, is worth a visit, even if you don’t catch a performance.
+Oman’s capital is a blend of tradition and modernity.
+Visit the Sultan Qaboos Grand Mosque, one of the world’s largest, known for its stunning architecture and massive crystal chandelier.
+The Royal Opera House is another architectural gem worth exploring.

-For a taste of local culture, visit Mutrah Souk, one of the oldest markets in the Arab world.
-Here, you can haggle for spices, textiles, and traditional Omani crafts.
-The nearby Mutrah Corniche offers a scenic waterfront promenade, perfect for an evening stroll.
+Don’t miss Mutrah Souk, one of the oldest markets in the Arab world, where you can shop for spices, textiles, and traditional crafts.
+The nearby Mutrah Corniche offers a scenic waterfront perfect for evening strolls.

 Nizwa

-Located about two hours from Muscat, Nizwa is one of Oman’s oldest cities and was once the country’s capital.
-The city is famous for its impressive 17th-century fort, which offers panoramic views of the surrounding area.
-Nizwa is also known for its lively souk, where you can find everything from fresh produce to silver jewellery and traditional khanjars (curved daggers).
+Just two hours from Muscat, Nizwa is one of Oman’s oldest cities and a former capital.
+Its 17th-century fort offers panoramic views, and the lively Nizwa Souk is a great place to shop for silver jewellery, fresh produce, and traditional khanjars (curved daggers).

-If you’re visiting on a Friday, don’t miss the weekly livestock market, where locals come to buy and sell goats, cattle, and camels—a fascinating glimpse into traditional Omani life.
+If you’re visiting on a Friday, don’t miss the weekly livestock market, a fascinating glimpse into traditional Omani life.

 Jebel Shams